-HairPro is Shark’s latest anti-hair wrap technology.
+HairPro is Shark’s latest anti-hair wrap technology designed to combat pet hair and human hair tangles.
 Generally speaking, this capability has become all but standard on both Shark cordless and upright models in some fashion.
 Essentially, when the Stratos Cordless encounters short or long hair, it manages to suck it into its dustbin as opposed to it becoming stuck on its brushroll.

 To test it, we put the cordless up against large amounts of both pet and human hair.
 We have tested this system in the past and had high expectations, and we weren’t disappointed.
 Shark has perfected this over the years, and we find it to be one of the best systems on the market for handling hair.

 The Shark Stratos Cordless was the first cordless vacuum to score a perfect 100 in our Carpet Deep Clean Test.

 We touched on Sharks’ new Clean Sense IQ mode a bit above.
 In digging a bit deeper, how Clean Sense IQ Technology works is by measuring the amount of dirt coming into the vacuum with an infrared sensor.
 The sensor relays that information to its internal circuitry, which increases or decreases the vacuum’s suction based on the current conditions.